Which phase of mitosis is characterized by the alignment of chrom... | Channels for Pearson+

 1

-Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
+In prophase, the chromosomes condense and become visible under a microscope.
+The nuclear envelope begins to break down, and the mitotic spindle starts to form.

-Recognize that metaphase is the phase where chromosomes align along the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
+Next, during metaphase, the chromosomes align along the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
+This alignment ensures that each daughter cell will receive one copy of each chromosome.

-In anaphase, the sister chromatids are pulled apart toward opposite poles of the cell.
+Following metaphase is anaphase, where the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.

-Finally, during telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the chromosomes reach the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide through cytokinesis.

 Watch next